-Nowadays, there is a mind-boggling array of padding options for tack, and more and more riders seem to be plumping for sheepskin half pads under their saddles.
+Nowadays, there is a mind-boggling array of padding options for tack, and more and more riders seem to be plumping for half pads under their saddles.
 But is it always necessary?

 “Ordinarily, a well-fitting saddle does not need a pad,” says Freedom Saddlery’s Steph Bradley.
 A Society of Master Saddlers (SMS) and Master Saddle Fitting Consultant (MSFC) qualified saddle fitter, who has recently been upgraded to Master Saddle Fitter (MSF) by the SMS, Steph adds: “Certain situations do require it, but it’s always best to get fully qualified advice from your saddle-fitter.”

-Situations where pads are required include when the horse has changed shape or lost muscle, a common occurrence in competition horses or those recovering from injury.
+Situations where half pads are required include when the horse has changed shape or lost muscle, a common occurrence in competition horses or those recovering from injury.
 If you are thinking of using a pad, consider the following tips from Steph:

 1. Don’t use a pad if you don’t need to.
 Your saddle will have been fitted without one, so don’t put more underneath and affect its fit.

 2. All pads should have a clear gullet so they don’t impede the space on either side of the dorsal spine, otherwise it’s like putting a thick sock on under a well-fitting shoe.